catalystneuro/neuroconv/docs/user_guide/yaml.rst

 Note that any metadata extracted in by ``spikeglx_interface.get_metadata()`` will be updated by the YAML data.

-The above YAML is common to all :py:class:`.BaseDataInterface`, :py:class:`~neuroconv.nwbconverter.NWBConverter`, or :py:class:`~neuroconv.nwbconverter.ConverterPipe`, and an analogous workflow for incorporating this data will work for each.
+The above YAML is common to all :py:class:`~neuroconv.basedatainterface.BaseDataInterface`, :py:class:`~neuroconv.nwbconverter.NWBConverter`, or :py:class:`~neuroconv.nwbconverter.ConverterPipe`, and an analogous workflow for incorporating this data will work for each.
 Specific interfaces and converters will have additional fields, which you can see using the method :func:`DataInterface.get_metadata_schema() <neuroconv.basedatainterface.BaseDataInterface.get_metadata_schema>` or